THICK-LEAF FIG Ficus callophylla Blume (1825) SECTION:CONOSYCEA

 Fig: Medium fig 0.8 x 1.3 are usually wider than long with a constricted base.
-The figs ripen green, yellow, orange, pink to purple with a small peaked ostiole.
+The figs ripen green, white, pink to purple with a small peaked ostiole.

-Distribution: A generally scarce but locally common fig of the coastal lowlands throughout Borneo.
+Distribution: A generally scarce fig of the coastal lowlands throughout Borneo.
 Prefers freshwater swamps and river banks.

 Sabah: Has been collected on the road to the Babagon Agricultural Station in the Crocker Range, but I could not find it on a recent visit (2017).